TheSpreadEagleDisco1972.JPG

 The Early Days

-In 1972 a young man from Southampton, auditioned as a DJ at an exclusive gentleman's club called 'The Dungeon Club' This was actually located in the dungeon of an old fort over looking Portsmouth Harbour in the UK.
+In 1972 a young man from Southampton, auditioned as a DJ at an exclusive gentleman's club called 'The Dungeon Club' This was actually located in the dungeon of an old fort overlooking Portsmouth Harbour in the UK.

-His pay for each night was £5 that is about $3 but it was not about the money, Andy loved what he was doing and it gave him the training to move on.
-Later that year he built his own disco equipment, passed his driving test, had publicity photos taken and sent them to the local entertainment agents.
+His pay for each night was £5 that is about $3 but it was not about the money, Andy loved what he was doing, and it gave him the training to move on.

 He left the Dungeon Club in late 1972, his reason, “my DJ friends were making £10 to £15 playing 4 hours a night, I was still getting £5 for 6 hours..no brainer really!”